kanakawai-maui/olelo-honua/README.md

 ## 🌺🌸🌼 Bloom Your Internationalization Workflow! 🌷🌻🌹

-Struggling to keep up with the demands of managing translation files for your multilingual app?
-Useful tools like [i18next](https://github.com/i18next/i18next) often still leave you stuck in manual workflows, relying on services like Google Translate or ChatGPT to fill the gaps.
+Tired of wrestling with translation files for your multilingual app?
+Even with powerful tools like [i18next](https://github.com/i18next/i18next), you're often stuck in a cycle of manual updates—copy-pasting into Google Translate or ChatGPT, redoing work every time your content changes.
+It’s a grind: repetitive, error-prone, and draining your time.
+What if there was a smarter way to handle it all?
- It’s tedious, time-consuming, and easy to make mistakes.

 That’s where **ʻŌlelo Honua** comes in.
 This tool takes the hassle out of internationalization (i18n) by automating translation file creation and updates.
 Beyond just saving time, it ensures your translations are accurate, culturally appropriate, and free from common errors.